 3.2.3 Higher Heating Value (HHV)

 The higher heating value results (Table 2) align closely with the proximate and ultimate analyses.
-Torrefied GS recorded the highest HHV, a direct result of its elevated carbon and fixed carbon contents and lower oxygen fraction, this was also concirmed by Zhang et al., (2018).
-GST also experienced HHV improvements after torrefaction, though its values remained lower than GS due to its relatively higher oxygen and volatile contents, Chen, et al., also had similar obsevations about stalk and its effect on the yield and quality of pyrolysis products.
+Torrefied GS recorded the highest HHV, a direct result of its elevated carbon and fixed carbon contents and lower oxygen fraction, this was also confirmed by Zhang et al., (2018).
+GST also experienced HHV improvements after torrefaction, though its values remained lower than GS due to its relatively higher oxygen and volatile contents, Chen, et al., also had similar observations about stalk and its effect on the yield and quality of pyrolysis products.
 Blended samples exhibited intermediate values, with the 50:50 and 75:25 GS:GST ratios achieving a balance between energy density and combustion uniformity.
 This balance is particularly important for pelletization, as it ensures both stable combustion (from GS) and reliable ignition (from GST).
 The implication is that GS-rich blends are best suited for sustained energy output in domestic and small-scale industrial boilers, while GST-rich blends are better for quick ignition applications but may require improved air management to minimize smoke emissions.
 Taken together, the proximate, ultimate, and HHV analyses confirm that torrefaction significantly improves the fuel quality of groundnut residues.
 By lowering volatiles and oxygen, and enriching carbon and fixed carbon, torrefaction enhances thermal stability and increases calorific value.
 The clear differences between GS and GST highlight the importance of blending strategies:

 GS-rich blends (≥75% GS): Higher HHV, lower volatiles, cleaner and more stable combustion.
 GST-rich blends (≥75% GST): Easier ignition, stronger initial flames, but higher volatile emissions.
 Balanced blends (50:50): Good compromise between ignition ease, energy density, and combustion stability.
 These implications position torrefied GS and GST blends as promising feedstocks for renewable bioenergy applications, with GS-rich blends particularly suited for low-emission, high-energy-density uses, aligning with the objectives of sustainable energy development.
 This finding is in line with the work of Zheng et al., (2013.)